krypt0nn/swap-pool/README.md

 3. You can replace the entity's value using `entity.replace(value)`.
 It will not try to free the memory to store the new value.
 4. You can free any amount of memory you need by calling `handle.free(memory)`.
 It will also say if it succeeded to free given amount of memory.
 5. You can also call `handle.flush()` to flush all the entities.
 6. Call `handle.collect_garbage()` to remove weak references to the dropped entities.
-This method is called automatically on each `handle.free()` call, which is also called automatically by the `entity.value()` if there's not enough memory available.
-Both methods are resource heavy so don't call them often.
+Otherwise they will stack up in the pool's entities list.
+7. You can create swap pools with different entities ranking implementations using `SwapPool::with_manager()`.
+By default `SwapLastUseManager` is used, which records timestamps of when records' values were requested.
+You can use `SwapUpgradeCountManager` to count their amount instead, or make your own implementation of the `SwapManager` trait.

 ## Features